skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``RoutinesMap`` - the 'Routines' memory map page
 * ``UnusedMap`` - the 'Unused addresses' memory map page

-The default link text for a page is the same as the page title (see :ref:`titles`) except where indicated above.
+The default link text for a page is the same as the header defined in the :ref:`pageHeaders` section, except where indicated above.

 If the link text starts with some text in square brackets, that text alone is used as the link text, and the remaining text is displayed alongside the